strapi/documentation/docusaurus/docs/dev-docs/quick-start.md

 3. Click the **Visit app** button.
 4. In the new page that opens, complete the form to create the first administrator user of this Strapi Cloud project.

+Logged in into our first Strapi Cloud project, we will now add data from there.

 <ThemedImage
 alt=""
 sources={{